SENSUIKAN!

 30 March 1943: Operation "I-GO" - The Reinforcement of Rabaul.

-Admiral (Fleet Admiral, posthumously) Yamamoto Isoroku (former CO of AKAGI), CINC Combined Fleet, orders aircraft from CarDiv 1's ZUIKAKU and the ZUIHO to reinforce Vice Admiral Kusaka Jinichi's (former CO of FUSO) 11th Air Fleet's base at Rabaul.
-Yamamoto also orders aircraft from CarDiv 2's HIYO and the JUNYO to reinforce the base at Ballale Island, near Buin, Bougainville.
+Admiral (Fleet Admiral, posthumously) Yamamoto Isoroku (former CO of AKAGI), CINC Combined Fleet, orders aircraft from CarDiv 1's ZUIKAKU and ZUIHO to reinforce Vice Admiral Kusaka Jinichi's (former CO of FUSO) 11th Air Fleet's base at Rabaul.
+Yamamoto also orders aircraft from CarDiv 2's HIYO and JUNYO to reinforce the base at Ballale Island, near Buin, Bougainville.

 12 April 1943: